 Yes.
 Bikes don’t run on fuel; they just need you to pedal.
 With the increasing fuel costs and transport fares, one of the ways to save money is to have a bike and cycle.
 It just keeps getting better, doesn’t it?
 Losing weight and saving cash all at the same time.
 Most major cities have recognised the increasing adoption of cycling and are making adequate plans for cyclists in their development and traffic management.
 Also, you do not have to pay high parking tickets or have to service or repair your car as often.

 3. Environmental safety

-Unlike the cars and buses that can be held accountable for contributing to environmental pollution, riding a bike does nothing of such and is one of the cleanest forms of transportation.
-There are increased efforts on most governments and technologies to kick out carbon fuels and adopt more eco-friendly means of transportation and cycling does well to fall into that category.
+Unlike the cars and buses that can be held accountable for contributing to environmental pollution, riding a bike does nothing of the such and is one of the cleanest forms of transportation.
+There are increased efforts from most governments and technologies to kick out carbon fuels and adopt more eco-friendly means of transportation and cycling falls into that category.

 Believe it or not, cycling can help you get to your destination on time.
 Moving around the city in buses and cars may seem like the norm, but when you consider the high rates of accidents and traffic congestion on some routes, you’ll appreciate the ease of mobilisation that comes with cycling in the city.

 So, while cycling is excellent for exercise, it is also eco-friendly and cost-efficient.
 Just remember, if you start cycling in the city, it’s important to note that you should always cycle safely – wear a helmet at all times!
 Also, be sure to observe traffic lights and the rules of the road to prevent accidents.

 If you aren’t convinced, this study might help:

 - Cycling to work was associated with a 41% lower risk of dying overall compared to commuting by car or public transport.